Donna Wynd

 Donna Wynd (born 22 October 1961 in Auckland) is a track cyclist from New Zealand, who competes in the women's sprint event.

 At the 1994 Commonwealth Games at Victoria, B.C. she came third, winning a bronze medal.

 At the 1996 Summer Olympics at Atlanta she came 12th.

+Life after sport

+Wynd holds a master's degree in economic geography.
+Her career in research and policy spans NGOs, public and private sectors, education, and urban development.

+She is co-chair of Bike Auckland, the non-profit working to make things better for people on bikes.